 After satisfying all the above, Plan N will pick up any other Medicare approved amount unless the outpatient provider does not accept Medicare as payment in full.

 By law, those particular providers may charge up to 15% additional.
-While most providers accept Medicare “Assignment” some do not.
-This can even include an ambulance services, doctors office, PT or Oxygen providing companies.
+While the vast majority of providers accept Medicare “Assignment” a small amount do not.
+This can even include ambulance services, doctors office, PT or Oxygen providing companies.

 With that said, it is not too often that “Part B Excess Charges” are experienced.
 Over 90% of Medicare participating doctors accept the Medicare approved amount as payment in full.
 Just be mindful, that excess charges are possible with the N Plan.